House Gecko

 Habitats & Distribution

-Native to South and Southeast Asia, this species has expanded its range across the globe through human activity, establishing populations throughout the tropical and subtropical regions of Africa, Australia, the Americas, and the Pacific Islands.
-It is particularly prevalent in coastal areas and island ecosystems where warm, humid conditions persist year-round.
-Its ability to hitchhike on cargo has made it one of the most successful invasive reptiles worldwide.
+Native to South and Southeast Asia, this species has expanded its geographical range significantly through human activity and maritime trade.
+It is now established across vast tropical and subtropical regions, including parts of Africa, Australia, the southern United States, Central and South America, and various Pacific island chains.
+Its ability to survive in diverse climates and hitchhike on cargo has made it one of the most widespread lizards in the world.

 Behaviours & Reproduction